htcondor/htcondor/docs/admin-manual/configuration-macros.rst

     slot ad and the job ad, where the slot ad is the "MY.", and the job ad is the "TARGET.".

 :macro-def:`USE_DEFAULT_CONTAINER[STARTER]`
-    A boolean value or classad expression evaluting to boolean in the context of the Slot ad (the MY.) and the job ad (the TARGET.).
-When try, a vanilla universe job that does not request a container will be put into the container image specified By the parameter :macro:`DEFAULT_CONTAINER_IMAGE`
+    A boolean value or classad expression evaluating to boolean in the context of the Slot ad (the MY.) and the job ad (the TARGET.).
+When true, a vanilla universe job that does not request a container will be put into the container image specified by the parameter :macro:`DEFAULT_CONTAINER_IMAGE`

 :macro-def:`DEFAULT_CONTAINER_IMAGE[STARTER]`